pantheon-systems/documentation/source/content/resetting-passwords.md

 ### Option D: Use the Emergency Password Reset Script

-If all the options listed won't work, then try the Emergency Password Reset Script.
-Please see documentation on  [wordpress.org](https://wordpress.org/support/article/resetting-your-password/#using-the-emergency-password-reset-script).
+If the other options listed don't work, try the Emergency Password Reset Script.
+See the [wordpress.org documentation](https://wordpress.org/support/article/resetting-your-password/#using-the-emergency-password-reset-script) for instructions.
 Please note that it's not a plugin but a PHP script.
-For security reason, remember to delete the script when you are done.
+For security reasons, remember to delete the script when you are done.